How Define AutoSys Job Example

 This setting overrides the instance-wide setting for the AutoInstWideAppend parameter in the configuration file.
 It also overrides the machine-specific setting for the AutoMachWideAppend parameter in the /etc/auto.profile file.

 Note: If you are running jobs across platforms, realize that the Event processor of the issuing instance controls the default behavior.
-If the issuing instance is Windows, the default is to overwrite this file.
+If the issuing instance is Windows, the default is to overwrite this file. - override_job: You can specify a one-time job override for the next run of a particular job.
+An

 override lets you change the behavior of a job the next time the job runs.